cambiotraining/hpc-intro/02-working_on_hpc.md

 :::exercise

-- [Download the data](https://drive.google.com/file/d/1CLvr59-LTZmMjIl6ci8gD9ERr_kNQbMT/view?usp=sharing) for this course to your computer and place it on your Desktop.
+- <a href="https://drive.google.com/uc?id=1aqZTJIV8KtGsXfOuDGIIOuoPotwWj_x7&export=download" target="_blank" rel="noopener noreferrer">Download the data</a> for this course to your computer and place it on your Desktop. (do not unzip the file yet!)
 - Use _Filezilla_, `scp` or `rsync` (your choice) to move this file to the directory we created earlier: `/scratch/user/hpc_workshop/`.
 - The file we just downloaded is a compressed file.
 From the HPC terminal, use `unzip` to decompress the file.
-- Bonus: how many shell scripts (with `.sh` extension) are there in your project folder?
+- Bonus: how many shell scripts (files with `.sh` extension) are there in your project folder?

 <details><summary>Answer</summary>